Grade Level: 5 (5-6)

 When environmental engineers investigate a pollutant, they must find out whether the substance is an acid or base in order to know what kind of reactions it causes.
 Acid rain is an environmental problem that concerns many environmental and chemical engineers.
 The effects of acid rain include damage to the limestone and marble in statues and buildings; weakening of the exposed metal on bridges and cars; damage to bodies of water, wildlife, plants, forests and crops; and the contamination of the drinking water supply.

 One way that we can help prevent acid rain is by burning less fossil fuel.
 We can also make laws that prevent large factories from burning fossil fuels or that require them to limit (minimize) their pollutant output.
 Engineers have developed many useful technologies for this purpose, but the companies must adhere to the laws.
 For example, emissions from cars have been reduced because cars now have catalytic converters that remove the poisonous gases from exhaust fumes.

-Unfortunately, as we studied in the Air Pollution unit, Lesson 5, air and wind can move pollutants great distances.
+Unfortunately, as we studied in the lesson On the Move: Transport & Weather, air and wind can move pollutants great distances.
 In fact, pollutants that contribute to acid rain may be carried hundreds of miles by wind before being deposited on the Earth.
 Because of this, it is sometimes difficult to determine the specific sources of these acid rain pollutants.
 For example, Canada has an acid rain problem because of manufacturing in the mid-western states of the U.S. Sulfur dioxides are produced in the industries in Ohio, Illinois and Pennsylvania, and are carried over the land by the weather patterns.
 The acids then combine with rain over Canada and the Adirondack mountains in New York, making those lakes lifeless.

 Background: Identifying Acids and Basis